SeekingWay/Implement-UART-based-on-FPGA/README.md

 # Implement-UART-based-on-FPGA
 Use Verilog HDL implement UART communication based on FPGA. <br>
-This is The 2020 New Engineering Alliance-Xilinx Summer School Project.
+This is The 2020 New Engineering Alliance-Xilinx Summer School Project.<br>
+## Description